Uffington, Oxfordshire

 Uffington is a village and civil parish in Oxfordshire, about 4 mi south of Faringdon and 6 mi west of Wantage.
 The 2011 Census recorded the parish's population as 783.
-It was originally in the county of Berkshire, but under the Local Government Act 1972 it was transferred for local government purposes to Oxfordshire.
-The Uffington White Horse hill figure is on the Berkshire Downs on the south side of the parish.
-The village has been twinned with Le Chevain in France since 1991.
+Lying within the historic county boundaries of Berkshire, in 1974 it was transferred for local government purposes to Oxfordshire under the Local Government Act 1972.
+Uffington is most commonly known for the Uffington White Horse hill figure on the Berkshire Downs in the south of the parish.

 Geography and character

 The village is about 1 mi north of the foot of the Berkshire Downs escarpment and 1+1/4 mi north of the B4507 road that links Wantage and Ashbury.
 Its older houses are built of chalk blocks and thatched.
 The parish church is nicknamed "The Cathedral of the Vale".
 The village is in the middle of the Vale of White Horse, which is the valley of the River Ock.
-Like many parishes in the Vale, Uffington parish is long and thin, running north–south, so that it includes both low-lying arable land and grazing upland on the Berkshire Downs.
+Like a number of parishes in the Vale, Uffington parish is long and thin, running north–south, so that it includes both low-lying arable land and grazing upland on the Berkshire Downs.

 It measures about 4+1/2 mi north – south, and almost 1+1/2 mi east – west at its widest point.
 In 1924 its area was 6451 acre.
 The parish formerly included Baulking and Woolstone.
 The River Ock forms most of the northern boundary of the parish.
 The western boundary crosses Dragon Hill, White Horse Hill, Uffington Down and the gallops on Woolstone Down.
 The eastern boundary crosses Kingston Warren Down and Ram's Hill, almost to Fawler and partly along Stutfield Brook.